-Since becoming CEO of Novartis in 2018, Vas has led a strategic and cultural transformation to build a focused medicines company powered by technology leadership in R&D, data science, word-class commercialization and global access to medicine.
-He leads a company of more than 108,000 associates that does business in approximately 155 countries and that reached 766 million patients with its medicines in 2021.
+Since becoming CEO of Novartis in 2018, Vas has led a strategic and cultural transformation to build a fully focused medicines company—one that delivers high-value medicines that alleviate society’s greatest disease burdens through technology leadership in R&D and novel access approaches.
+He leads a company of more than 70 000 associates that does business in approximately 130 countries and that reached around 236 million patients with innovative medicines in 2022.

 Vas has focused his education and career on improving human health and on his personal purpose of inspiring a healthier world.
 During and after his medical studies, he worked on public health issues such as HIV/AIDS, malaria and tuberculosis in India, Africa and South America.
 He continues to champion access and global health priorities, including through a commitment by Novartis to expand access to innovative medicines in low- and middle-income countries by at least 200% by 2025.